Wednesday, September 6, 2023

 Here's another shot of the cannon and the directional marker.

 I drove down the park's road to an area called the Bloody Angle, where some of the Civil War's fiercest fighting took place.
-A short trail leads to these two monument, one of which is dedicated to the 15 New Jersey Regiment.
+A short trail leads to these two monuments, one of which is dedicated to the 15 New Jersey Regiment.

 The trail continues on to a monument for troops from Ohio who died in the battle.